-- Undertake independent teaching and/or research in their discipline or related area.
-In research and/or teaching and/or scholarship, make an independent contribution through professional practice and expertise and coordinate and/or lead the activities of other staff, as appropriate to the discipline. - Contribute to teaching at undergraduate, and postgraduate level, and/or engage in independent scholarship and/or undertake research and/or engage in professional activities appropriate to his or her profession or discipline.
-Undertake administration primarily relating to their activities at the institution and may be required to perform the full academic responsibilities of, and related administration for, the coordination of an award program of the institution. - Have experience in research or scholarly activities, which have resulted in refereed journals or other demonstrated scholarly activities.
-Research may be carried out independently and/or as part of a team.
+- Undertake independent teaching and/or research in their discipline or related areas.
+In research and/or teaching and/or scholarship, make an independent contribution through professional practice and expertise and coordinate and/or lead the activities of other staff, as appropriate to the discipline. - Contribute to teaching at undergraduate and postgraduate levels, and/or engage in independent scholarship and/or undertake research and/or engage in professional activities appropriate to his or her profession or discipline.
+Undertake administration primarily relating to their activities at the institution and may be required to perform the full academic responsibilities of, and related administration for, the coordination of an award program of the institution. - Research may be carried out independently and/or as part of a team.
 The incumbent may supervise postgraduate research students or projects and be involved in research training.